Current VA Mortgage Rates

 • Comparison shop.
 Get a loan estimate from three to five lenders, and be sure to compare APRs as well as interest rates.

-• Choose a variable-rate loan.
+• Choose an adjustable-rate loan.
 If you’re truly on the hunt for rock-bottom rates, adjustable-rate mortgages (ARMs) are an option that can help you get a VA loan at the lowest possible interest rate.
 That said, you need to understand how ARM rates work, and be prepared for the full spectrum of possible rates you could face when the loan starts adjusting.

 loading image